-Tickets go on sale for Burna Boy Nairobi concert
+Tickets on sale for Burna Boy Nairobi concert - KBC

-Grammy Award-winning artist and Afrobeats global superstar Burna Boy has announced he will perform at a concert in Kenya organised by Madfun in March, 2025.
+Grammy Award-winning artist and Afrobeats global superstar Burna Boy announced he will perform at a concert in Kenya organised by Madfun in March, 2025.

 The stopover in Nairobi will be part of his world tour.